-The King's College London Sustainability Projects Fund (SPF) is a prize fund to support staff or student- led projects to enhance sustainability on campus.
+The King's College London Sustainability Projects Fund (SPF) is a prize fund to support staff or student-led projects to enhance sustainability on campus.
 It is funded by a 20p 'levy' placed on single-use disposable coffee cups sold at King's College London catering outlets.
-The initiative was introduced in response to staff and students concerns regarding the volume of single use coffee cups being disposed of.
+The initiative was introduced in response to staff and students' concerns regarding the volume of single use coffee cups being disposed of.
 The Fund is run jointly by the King's Food and King's Climate & Sustainability teams.

-The SPF only ran once before in 2019-20, after which it was interrupted by COVID-19.
 King's Climate & Sustainability team is committed to working with each project to ensure that work carried out is documented and where practical can be continued into future years.